How to Remove Collections From Your Credit Report

 If a collection account contains an error, you can dispute it with the credit bureaus.
 Common types of errors include the wrong balance or an account that doesn't belong to you.
 When you file a dispute, the bureau must investigate and verify the debt with the collection agency.

-If you identify a debt as legitimate and it’s already been sent to a collection agency, you may be able to negotiate.
-This is often called a pay-for-delete request.
+If you identify a debt as legitimate, you may be able to negotiate a pay-for-delete request.
 In this scenario, the agency may agree to remove the account from your credit report in exchange for payment.
-They may even accept a percentage of the total balance.

 If you're not sure where to begin, Kikoff offers free debt negotiation on eligible debts and free dispute letters.
 You can generate a dispute letter and email it to TransUnion or download, print, and mail it to Equifax or Experian.